 A few weeks ago, I began researching kayaks and canoes.
 It dawned on me that there were probably hundreds of possible excursions on all of the lakes, rivers, and streams that are within 20 minutes of where I live, and I had never really taken advantage of this.
 While I don’t have either a canoe or kayak yet, I started a list of initial excursions on the basement wall that’s painted with blackboard paint.

-List of Possible Kayak/Canoe Trips that led me to
+Part of My Basement Wall List of Possible Kayak/Canoe Trips that led me to learn of the Rockford Dam |

 All those possible explorations.
 George Creek off Topside Road.
 Ish Creek.
 Lackey Creek.
 Sinking Creek.
 Trips on the Holston and French Broad.